Photo By D J Norton

 Manor Lane Halesowen

-Here, the railway crosses over Manor Lane.
+Here the railway crosses over Manor Lane, now known as Manor Way.
 Although the road has been widened since this picture was taken, this view looking towards Birmingham shows a factory to the right and houses to the left that survive to this day.

 The line to the left would be from Halesowen, heading towards Hunnington off to the right.